[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2014/2017 | Platforms: PlayStation, Windows, Xbox One, Linux

 The Middle Earth games developed by Monolith offer an immersive open-world sandbox experience revolving around Tolkien’s mystical world.
 This non-canonical LOTR-based game revolves around Talion, a warrior from Gondor who is engaged in eternal battle to protect Middle Earth from the forces of Sauron, especially the Uruks.
 The gameplay is quite engaging with an innovative nemesis system, which allows players to track specific Uruks.
-This mechanic is blended well with the game’s AI which allows all procedurally generated Uruks to gain experience, special abilities/traits, promotions etc.
+This mechanic is blended well with the game’s AI, which allows all procedurally generated Uruks to gain experience, special abilities/traits, promotions etc.

-The game’s combat system is among the best you might find in any sword fighting game.
+The game’s combat system is among the best you might find in any sword-fighting game.
 Monolith Productions drew inspiration for the combat system from the popular Arkham franchise and made some useful tweaks that make the sword-fighting and unarmed combat quite fun and engaging.
 While mostly non-canonical, the production did involve consultations with director Peter Jackson to create a familiar world.
-The game also features an illustrious voice cast which includes John DiMaggio.
+The game also features an illustrious voice cast, which includes John DiMaggio.

 9. Devil May Cry 5